Sir Christopher Frayling

 Sir Christopher Frayling read history at Churchill College, Cambridge where he later gained a PhD in the study of Jean-Jacques Rousseau.
-Joining London’s Royal College of Art in 1979, Frayling founded the Department of Cultural History, and in 1996 was appointed Rector and Vice-provost of the college.
-He also taught History at the University of Bath and in 2003 was awarded an honorary degree (Doctor of Arts) by the college.
+Joining London’s Royal College of Art in 1979, Frayling founded the Department of Cultural History, and from 1996 to 2009 was Rector and Vice-provost of the college.

-Frayling’s list of achievements and honors are numerous, and through out his career he headed a number of prestigious institutions.
+Frayling’s achievements and honors are numerous.
+He is Chancellor of the Arts University Bournemouth (AUB), and has been awarded honorary doctorates by nine universities in the UK.
 In 2001, he was awarded a knighthood for “Services to Art and Design Education”.

-Other prominent roles have included Chairman of the Design Council, Chairman of the Royal Mint Advisory Committee, a Trustee of the Victoria and Albert Museum, and between 2004 and 2007 Chairman of the Arts Council England.
+Other prominent roles have included Chairman of the Design Council, Chairman of the Royal Mint Advisory Committee, Trustee of the Victoria and Albert Museum, Patron of the Robin and Lucienne Day Foundation, and between 2004 and 2007 Chairman of the Arts Council England.

 Outside of design circles, Christopher Frayling is known for his wide output as a writer and critic on subjects ranging from the semiotics of advertising through to vampires.
 He has written and presented a number of series for television and radio including The Face of Tutankhamun, The Art of Persuasion, and Nightmare: Birth of Horror.